QuentinRa/blog.quentinra.dev/operating-systems/hardening/index.md

 A **rule**, such as `partition_for_tmp` <small>(checks if there is a separate partition for /tmp)</small>, contains a way to test if the system pass the check, along other stuff such as remediation notes/scripts...
 </div><div>

 A **check** is written in [OVAL](https://ovalproject.github.io/getting-started/tutorial/), which is XML-based.
-Some are referred to as **templates**, if were designed to be reused in multiple rules, but with different arguments passed to them.
+Some are referred to as **templates**, if they were designed to be reused in multiple rules, but with different arguments passed to them.

 In most files: `rule.yml`, `some_oval.xml`...
 You can use [jinja](https://complianceascode.readthedocs.io/en/latest/jinja_macros/01-general.html) <small>([official doc](https://jinja.palletsprojects.com/en/3.0.x/))</small> macros to inject some code within a file <small>(ex: branching, loops...)</small>.